ellaverak/foorumi-tsoha/README.md

 - Search feature is fully working.
 Replys that are left on a thread in a secret topic do not show up in results.
 - The creator of a secret topic can add new users to the topic after creation.
 - All users who have access to a secret topic are listed on the topic site.
 - FUNCTIONALITIES ARE READY!
 I may or may not add extra features later.
+- Added the initial version of layout.html